fushnisoft/ClarionMetroWizard/README.rst

 ..
 Note:: More than just a wizard now this project will probably be renamed to "Clarion Modern UI" or similar eventually.

+..
+Note:: The APP file included was created with Clarion8.

 About
 -----